 Ticks are arachnids, and fall in the same genetic lineage as spiders.
-However instead of benefiting homeowners by catching and eating mosquitos or flies, ticks can be a major irritant or even a dangerous backyard pest.
+However instead of benefiting homeowners by catching and eating mosquitos or flies, ticks can be a major irritant or even a dangerous backyard or home pest.
 Aside from a sometimes painful bite, ticks can transfer disease to pets and humans.
-Because they are parasites, they feast on the blood of larger animals, presenting a perfect opportunity for a pathogen or virus to be spread.
+Because they are ectoparasites, they feast on the blood of larger and small animals, presenting a perfect opportunity for a pathogen or virus to be spread.

 Not only is it important to exercise caution when spending time outdoors during tick season, but there are a number of ways to modify your backyard to minimize the risk of a dangerous encounter.